Electron diffraction: Waves, diffraction and quantum mechanics

-This rapidly became part of what was called by Erwin Schrödinger undulatory mechanics, what is now callled the Schrödinger equation or wave mechanics.
-As stated by de Broglie on September 8th 1927 in the preface to the German translation of his theses (in turn translated into English): M. Einstein from the beginning has supported my thesis, but it was M. E. Schrödinger who developed the propagation equations of a new theory and who in searching for its solutions has established what has become known as “Wave Mechanics”.
+This rapidly became part of what was called by Erwin Schrödinger undulatory mechanics, now called the Schrödinger equation or wave mechanics.
+As stated by Louis de Broglie on September 8, 1927, in the preface to the German translation of his theses (in turn translated into English):M. Einstein from the beginning has supported my thesis, but it was M. E. Schrödinger who developed the propagation equations of a new theory and who in searching for its solutions has established what has become known as "Wave Mechanics".

 The Schrödinger equation combines the kinetic energy of waves and the potential energy due to, for electrons, the Coulomb potential.
 He was able to explain earlier work such as the quantization of the energy of electrons around atoms in the Bohr model, as well as many other phenomena.
-Waves in vacuum were automatically part of the solutions to his equation.
+Electron waves as hypothesized by de Broglie were automatically part of the solutions to his equation, see also introduction to quantum mechanics and matter waves.

-Both the wave nature and the undulatory mechanics approach were experimentally confirmed for electron beams in two experiments performed independently, one by George Paget Thomson and Alexander Reid and the other the Davisson–Germer experiment.
-These were rapidly followed by the first non-relativistic dynamical diffraction model for electrons by Hans Bethe based upon the Schrödinger equation, which is very close to how electron diffraction is now described.
-This sparked a rapid development of electron-based analytical techniques in the 1930s from gas electron diffraction developed by Herman Mark and Raymond Weil, to the first electron microscopes developed by Max Knoll and Ernst Ruska.
+Both the wave nature and the undulatory mechanics approach were experimentally confirmed for electron beams by experiments from two groups performed independently, the first the Davisson–Germer experiment, the other by George Paget Thomson and Alexander Reid; see note for more discussion.
+Alexander Reid, who was Thomson's graduate student, performed the first experiments, but he died soon after in a motorcycle accident and is rarely mentioned.
+These experiments were rapidly followed by the first non-relativistic diffraction model for electrons by Hans Bethe based upon the Schrödinger equation, which is very close to how electron diffraction is now described.
+Significantly, Clinton Davisson and Lester Germer noticed that their results could not be interpreted using a Bragg's law approach as the positions were systematically different; the approach of Hans Bethe which includes the refraction due to the average potential yielded more accurate results.
+These advances in understanding of electron wave mechanics were important for many developments of electron-based analytical techniques such as Seishi Kikuchi's observations of lines due to combined elastic and inelastic scattering, gas electron diffraction developed by Herman Mark and Raymond Weil, diffraction in liquids by Louis Maxwell, and the first electron microscopes developed by Max Knoll and Ernst Ruska.